 Here is a list of common radicals used to index Chinese characters.
-We have only included the most common ones the full set of 214.
+We have only included the most common ones within the full set of 214.
 The radical usually indicates either meaning or pronunciation.
 Dictionaries use their own scheme for radicals, we are following the one used in Wiktionary ➚, these include some radicals only used in traditional characters but it is convenient to use an index that covers both the simplified and traditional forms.
 Click on the radical for more information including many of the common characters that use it.